-At present (mid-May 2016) SSPCA have no powers to investigate a snare unless an animal is caught in it.
-This may change soon and this advice will be updated if and when it does.
-In the meantime any snares which are believed to be illegal per-se or illegally set, and do not contain an animal, alive or dead, should be reported to the police.
-If you are unsure whether a snare is illegal or illegally set then please note as much detail as you can, taking photographs if possible, and seek advice from email@example.com or 07792-142446.
-A picture showing the details to note and include in photographs is below.
-Please refer to the snaring leaflet for more details.
+SSPCA have no powers to investigate a snare unless an animal is caught in it.
+This means that any snares which are believed to be potentially illegal or illegally set, and do not contain an animal, alive or dead, should be reported to the police.
+If you are unsure whether a snare is illegal or illegally set then please note as much detail as you can, taking photographs if possible, and seek advice from us.
+Any identification tags or absence of should be noted.

 Please be aware that, whatever your views on snaring, it is illegal to remove or interfere with a snare unless you are the operator.
 In recent snaring cases there have been frequent allegations that the snares in question were set by the complainers.
 Take photographs and leave discretely if possible.

 Sett Gassing: This illegal and highly dangerous practise still occurs.
 Cyanide crystals are placed in the sett entrances which are then blocked with plastic sacks containing earth.
 These are then covered with loose earth to blend in with the surroundings.
 The plastic sacks act as a seal and if removed it is likely that cyanide gas will be released and will poison anyone in the immediate vicinity.
 If you find a sett that you suspect has been treated in this way then police need to be informed immediately using the 999 number as this can be a serious threat to life.

 For operations such as forestry, development and agriculture, a licence can be issued through Scottish Natural Heritage which enables some leeway near badger setts only.
 For further information please see the NatureScot website, but if in any doubt, please speak to us.